ucmo-cs/GitWorkshop/Workshop.md

 ```
 # 3. Git 101

-Change to location of your choice
+Change to file ssytem location of your choice
 ...so we can make directory for today
 Note, Mac Terminal will open to your home directory which is located in the directory /Users/username
 Note, Windows Git Bash will open to your home directory C:\Users\username